-It didn't take long for argan oil to go from a beautiful, tourist-attraction plant to one of the most famous oils used in skincare products.
+It didn't take long for argan oil to go from a beautiful plant to one of the most famous oils used in skincare products.
 The many health benefits associated with argan oil are responsible for this success.

-But, do you actually know why is argan oil so widely used in beauty products?
-Why do you read about it in every article?
+But do you actually know why it's so widely used in beauty products?

-People like to say using argan oil for skin and hair is pure magic, but I would like to help you learn the facts about this oil and what makes it so special.
+Argan oil for hair and skin health is pure magic, but there's so much more to this miracle worker.
+We're here to help you learn the facts and discover what makes this oil so special.

-Find out about the benefits associated with argan oil, how you can choose the best argan oil product and how to use it in your daily skincare regimen to get all the goodies for your skin.
+Discover all those amazing argan oil benefits.
+We'll show you how to choose the best argan oil product and how to use it in your daily skincare regimen to get all the goodies for your skin.

-Argan Oil comes from the argan tree which is a slow-growing tree exclusively endemic to the dry lands of southwest Morocco.
-The extraction of oil requires a very complicated multistep process that begins with careful fruit drying.
+Pure argan oil comes from the argan tree.
+Argan trees, native to the dry lands of southwest Morocco, are slow-growing.
+The oil extraction requires a very complicated multistep process that begins with careful fruit drying.

 Today, argan oil is mostly industrially prepared in Europe as an ingredient for shampoos, moisturizers, and other cosmetic products.

-Before you get alarmed and skeptical about argan being, in fact, an oil, and start worrying that it will clog your pores, let's clear the air.
+Before you start worrying whether this oil might clog your pores, let's clear the air.

 Not all oils are created equally.
-This might come logically when you think of motor oil and sunflower oil, but the difference is not so obvious in oils .
-Yet, every oil has a different formulation and different absorption rate, which makes them better or worse for different skin types and conditions.
+Just think of motor oil and sunflower oil - one, you use for your car and the other, you use for cooking.
+Every oil has a different formulation and absorption rate, making it better or worse for different skin types and conditions.

-Coconut and olive oil, on the other hand, are heavier on the skin and even though they are highly nutritious, they can make things worse for oily skin, but usually work great as moisturizers for dry skin.
+Coconut and olive oil, on the other hand, are heavier.
+So, even though they are highly nutritious, they can clog pores and make things worse for oily skin.
+However, they work great as moisturizers to treat dry skin.

-Argan oil falls somewhere in the middle, being not too heavy and not too light.
-But, compared to other oils, argan oil has a smaller molecular size, which allows it to penetrate the cells' walls and get absorbed really quickly.
+Argan oil falls somewhere in the middle - it's not too heavy and not too light.
+But, compared to other oils, argan oil has a smaller molecular size, allowing it to penetrate the cells' walls and be absorbed quickly.
 This gives argan oil the ability to hydrate the skin without clogging pores.

 Oleic acid is a blessing for dry and aging skin since it penetrates easily into the skin's surface, refilling lost moisture and preventing it from evaporating.
-Oleic acid is also the component that makes the oil greaser and pore-clogging, which is why experts advise using oils that have higher linoleic acid than oleic.
+Oleic acid also makes the oil greaser and pore-clogging, which is why experts advise using oils that have higher linoleic acid than oleic.
 Hint - argan oil has that!

-Linoleic acidic is of particular significance to the skin because it plays a crucial part in building the structure of the skin's barrier.
-The strong barrier helps the skin keep water in and pollutants out.
+Linoleic acid is of particular significance to the skin because it plays a crucial part in building the structure of the skin's barrier.
+A strong skin barrier helps keep water in and pollutants out.
 Also, the topical use of linoleic acid helps reduce acne breakouts.

-In the cosmetic industry, argan oil is most commonly used for getting shinier and healthier hair, and soft, glowing and clear skin.
-It’s believed that argan oil can moisturize the skin, and its powerful anti-aging properties reduce the appearance of wrinkles and fine lines, treat acne breakouts and acne scars, and reduce stretch marks.
-Here’s more in detail about all the benefits associated with the regular use of argan oil.
+In the cosmetic industry, pure argan oil is most commonly used for achieving shinier and healthier hair and soft, glowing and clear skin.
+Argan oil moisturizes the skin, and its powerful anti-aging properties can reduce the appearance of wrinkles and fine lines, treat acne breakouts and acne scars, and reduce stretch marks.

 The powerful combination of vitamin E and fatty acids with the right ratio of oleic and linoleic acid is what gives argan oil potent hydrating, moisturizing and nourishing properties.
 It's great for the skin because it absorbs quickly and doesn't clog the pores.